Ricca665/ascii-video-player/README.md

 # Install instructions

-### Currently we only support debian based distros but unoffical support for Arch, OpenSUSE, and other linux distrobutions are planned
+### Currently we only support debian based distros but unoffical support for Arch, OpenSUSE, and other linux distributions are planned

 1. ``sudo apt-get update -y``
 2. ``sudo apt install ffmpeg python3 python3-pip -y # Install python and pip``